-On July 22, 2016 the Company entered into a Controlled Equity OfferingSM Sales Agreement with Cantor Fitzgerald & Co. ("Cantor Fitzgerald") pursuant to which the Company may from time to time sell, through at-the-market ("ATM") offerings with Cantor Fitzgerald acting as sales agent, such common shares as would have an aggregate offer price of up to US\$10 million.
-Aurinia has also filed a prospectus supplement with securities regulatory authorities in Canada in the provinces of British Columbia, Alberta and Ontario, and with the United States Securities and Exchange Commission, which supplements Aurinia's short form base shelf prospectus dated October 16, 2015, and Aurinia's shelf registration statement on Form F-10 dated October 16, 2015, declared effective on November 5, 2015.
-The listing of any shares sold pursuant to an ATM offering is subject to the approval of the Toronto Stock Exchange and NASDAQ.
-Cantor Fitzgerald, at Aurinia's discretion and instruction, will use its commercially reasonable efforts to sell the common shares at market prices from time to time.
-Sales in an ATM Offering will only be conducted in the United States through NASDAQ at market prices.
-No sales will be conducted in Canada or through the Toronto Stock Exchange.
+On July 22, 2016 the Company entered into a Controlled Equity Offering Sales Agreement with Cantor Fitzgerald & Co. ("Cantor Fitzgerald") pursuant to which the Company may from time to time sell, through at-the-market ("ATM") offerings with Cantor Fitzgerald acting as sales agent, such common shares as would have an aggregate offer price of up to US\$10 million.
+The Company also filed a prospectus supplement with securities regulatory authorities in Canada in the provinces of British Columbia, Alberta and Ontario, and with the United States Securities and Exchange Commission, which supplements the Company's short form base shelf prospectus dated October 16, 2015, and the Company's shelf registration statement on Form F-10 dated October 16, 2015, declared effective on November 5, 2015.
+Sales in the ATM offering were only conducted in the United States, through NASDAQ, at market prices.
+No sales were conducted in Canada or through the Toronto Stock Exchange.

-Aurinia currently intends to use the proceeds from sales related to the ATM offering, if any, primarily for working capital and general corporate purposes, including to fund its LN clinical trial program for voclosporin.
+The Company currently intends to use the proceeds from sales related to this ATM offering, primarily for working capital and general corporate purposes, including funding for the planning and initiation phases required for the Phase 3 LN clinical trial.